stevavoliajvar/stop_cloudflare/PEOPLE.md

+"here in 2017.
+Then I discovered that I needed a VPN to access it.
+Now I can't access it even with a VPN.
+I tried contacting them when I could access it but never heard back.
+I get Error 1020 from Cloudflare which is a firewall violation.
+Cloudflare's forum suggests..." by [sanfordeliotkn1](https://twitter.com/sanfordeliotkn1/status/1276879262818148358)

+"Thanks!
+The servers aren’t loaded much.
+Everything works fine if to disable Cloudflare proxying.
+The 502 error is coming from Cloudflare not being able to reach a completely operational AWS infrastructure.
+It’s a really mysterious issue." by [sergiishymko](https://twitter.com/SergiiShymko/status/1276581666304094209)

+"Hi, I cant reach to the Website.
+It gaves Cloudflare error.
+Can you guys fix it?" by [morrowindmemes](https://twitter.com/morrowindmemes/status/1276166253082804226)

 "I think the same, but a lot of pages use it, not only Cloudflare.
 Also, this captcha asks every single time, so every time I access a Cloudflare protected page, I need to complete a captcha, same with other pages that use it.
 SimplicityFirstPrivacyLast" by [sapphirevideos2](https://twitter.com/SapphireVideos2/status/1276628421334855680)